-The focus for the 5 year period of this LFRMS will be to address surface water flood risk, including refining the LLFA's role as a Statutory Consultee to Planning, identifying opportunities for Natural Flood Management and developing a programme of works which mitigate surface water risk from residential property which could be funded from FDGiA/Local Levy programmes.
+The focus for the 5 year period of this LFRMS will be to address surface water flood risk, including refining the LLFA's role as a Statutory Consultee to Planning, identifying opportunities for Natural Flood Management and developing a programme of works which mitigate surface water risk from residential property which could be funded from Flood Grant/Local Levy programmes.
+Improved management of the Councils own drainage systems (culverted watercourses and highway drainage) will also be prioritised to make optimum use of limited budgets.

-4. Priorities for 2019/20
+4. Priorities for 2020/21

 Much of the groundwork to establish information, assessment and performance management processes has been completed and future work will concentrate on making best use of our greater knowledge base.
 Local priorities have moved towards establishing programmes of capacity improvement and targeted maintenance of drainage assets, developing the role of Statutory Consultee to Planning and maximising external funding to support the Council's limited budgets.
 National priorities and policies for flood risk management are developing with an emphasis on managing flooding at source (natural flood management), ensuring that new developments minimise flood risk and that current climate change predictions are factored into hydraulic assessments.

-The main priorities for 2019/20 are therefore:
+The main priorities for 2020/21 are therefore:

-- Complete the high-level area flood risk assessment programme to help understand the location and size of flood risk in our highest risk areas - Investigate the potential for drainage capacity improvement to address surface water flood risk, optimising the effectiveness of the Council's own operational activities in both improvement and maintenance programmes - Continue with our engagement/information-sharing programme with local ward members and at-risk communities - Support the planning department with technical advice on surface water drainage for new development sites - Support regional initiatives around developing discussions with major landowners on land management practices which minimise surface water run-off
+- Complete the high-level area flood risk assessment programme to help understand the location and size of flood risk in our highest risk areas - Investigate the potential for drainage capacity improvement to address surface water flood risk, optimising the effectiveness of the Council's own operational activities in both improvement and maintenance programmes - Continue with our engagement/information-sharing programme with local ward members and at-risk communities - Support the planning department with technical advice on surface water drainage for new development sites. - Review planning compliance on recent development sites in flood risk areas. - Support Highways service in performance management of the highway drainage asset, particularly through improvement of the gully cleansing operation. - Support regional initiatives around developing discussions with major landowners on land management practices which minimise surface water run-off